Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Experimental results

-\paragraph{Preventing answer leakages in feedback messages} Beyond the feedback mechanisms discussed in \S\ref{sec:feedback_mechanisms}, we implement safeguards to prevent information leakage by ensuring feedback does not directly reveal the final correct answer.
-Specifically, we add a filter mechanism to mask out the final answer in the feedback only when the complete correct answer is detected through regex pattern matching.
-This targeted masking preserves the intelligibility of feedback while preventing direct answer revelation.
-For example, in mathematical tasks, we replace standalone numerical answers with ``[masked]'' (e.g., ``The final answer is [masked]'' instead of ``The final answer is 42'') while preserving intermediate steps and reasoning guidance \footnote{We verified that models do not attempt to predict the ``[masked]'' token during inference}.
-This approach ensures that feedback remains informative and comprehensible while maintaining evaluation integrity.
-Detailed prompts for problem solving, feedback generation, and concrete examples of the masking process can be found in \autoref{appendix:prompts}.
+Beyond the feedback mechanisms discussed in \S\ref{sec:feedback_mechanisms}, to maintain evaluation integrity while preserving feedback quality, we implement comprehensive answer masking to prevent feedback from directly revealing ground truth solutions.
+We use ``[masked]'' as the replacement token for filtered content, applying targeted masking that preserves intermediate steps and reasoning guidance while preventing direct answer revelation.
+For example, we replace numerical answers with ``[masked]'' (e.g., ``The final answer is [masked]'' instead of ``The final answer is 42'') while preserving solution steps \footnote{We verified that models do not attempt to predict the ``[masked]'' token during inference}.

 \paragraph{Models and inference.} As for \emph{\underline{solver models,}} we employs strong models including LLaMA-3.3 70B Instruct \citep{meta_llama3_2024}, Llama-4-Scout-17B-16E, \llamafourbig{} \citep{meta_llama4_2025}, \claude{} and \claude{} with extended thinking \citep{claude3_7}.
 Claude 3.7 with extended thinking is a variant that employs an extended reasoning before generating final responses, allowing the model to engage in more deliberate problem-solving through explicit step-by-step thinking.
 All models are instruction-tuned versions of their respective base models, specifically optimized for handling natural language instructions and maintaining consistent output formatting.